NearbyShops/Nearby-Shops-Android-app-Deprecated/README.md

 ### Commercial Use Requires License

 We [pay the developers](#contributor-compensation-program) who contribute to this open-source project.
-This project is free only for non-commercial use but commercial use requires license.
+This project is free for non-commercial use, experimentation, testing and trial purpose but commercial use requires license.
+For more information please visit https://nearbyshops.co

 <img src="https://github.com/SumeetMoray/Nearby-Shops-End-User-Android-app/blob/master/media/nearby-shops-logo-small.png" width="140">